vimal1083/Chrome-Custom-js/README.md

 ```
 2. Open Chrome and go to `chrome://extensions`
 3. Enable 'Developer Mode' by checking the tickbox (on the top of the page).
-4. Click the 'Load Unpacked Extension' button and select the `dist/` folder of the cloned repository.
+4. Click the 'Load Unpacked Extension' button and select the cloned repository.
-5. The extension should be loaded now and the 'New Tab' page should be Markdown New Tab. 🎉
+5. The extension should be loaded now henceforth you wouldn't see any google ads. 🎉